 If you need any help with the calculations you can checkout this handy turkey calculator.

-There are two ways to easily thaw your turkey:
+There are two ways to easily thaw a frozen turkey:

-- refrigerator: to do this you will place your frozen turkey on a baking sheet (to collect any juices) in your fridge to thaw.
+- refrigerator: place the frozen turkey on a baking sheet (to collect any juices) in the fridge to thaw.
 This will be the slowest way and it will take about 24 hours for every 5 pounds of turkey.
-So if your turkey is 15 pounds that will take about 3 days.
+So if your turkey is 15 pounds, that will take about 3 days.

 - cold water bath (do NOT use warm water): this is a quicker way to thaw a turkey and probably the one that we use most often.
 You will want to allow for about 30 minutes for every pound of turkey.
 So if your turkey is 15 pounds that will take 7.5 hours.